FREQUENTLY ASKED QUESTIONS (FAQs) ON LIBERALISATION OF THE MOTOR TARIFF

 As the supervisory authority for all financial institutions, Bank Negara Malaysia (BNM) has the oversight on the application of Tariffs.

-4. How is insurance premium calculated today?
+4. How was insurance premium calculated before 1 July 2017?

 Insurance premium is calculated based on the sum insured and model of the vehicle.
 Additionally, insurers are allowed to apply limited premium loading based on the age of the driver and the number of accidents on record.
 Depending on the driver’s claims history, the calculated premium to be paid is adjusted against the discount (No Claim Discount or NCD).